In Search of Smaller Condoms

-A few weeks ago, I wrote a column about finding condoms that are comfortable for larger penises.
+I recently wrote a column about finding condoms that are comfortable for larger penises.
 A reader on Twitter responded, “Condom size is a problem for small penises, too!”
 TRUTH.
 So this column is dedicated to condoms that are a good fit for smaller penises.

 Because of our porn-fueled cultural bias towards “bigger is better,” when it comes to penises, it can be even more difficult than usual for those with smaller penises to talk about fit-related issues and ask for condoms that suit them.
 There has been a trend recently for health clinics to give away larger condoms in addition to standard ones, and you can usually find plus-size prophylactics in drugstores.
 It’s much more difficult to get smaller condoms.